rbeccapotter/VPD_CBS-TRK-Vaccine_Preventable_Disease_Case_Based_Surveillance/docs/vpd_cbs_tracker_design.md

 5. Laboratory Result
 6. Final Classification

-Note that Neonatal Tetanus has a slightly different configuration, as it only includes the following stages in its design:
+Note suspected Neonatal Tetanus cases do not require lab specimen collection or laboratory confirmation.
+Therefore, program rules are used to show only the following program stages for NT cases:

 1. Enrollment Details
 2. Diagnostic & Clinical Information